 When Jayson gets back to his quarters, Caroline is already there with plenty of news to share.

 “Did I tell you that I saw the stream where the other workers bathe?”

 “No. Is that a hint that I smell?” asks Jayson, self-conscious about soiling his underwear earlier.

 “I’m no bouquet of roses either.
-I can’t wait to splash in,” Caroline says gleefully.
+I can’t wait to splash in,” Caroline fantasizes gleefully.
 “I also found out about the indigenous people.
 I think they are called something like Senalese or Sentinelese.”